learn-co-curriculum/git-remotes-with-github-readme/README.md

 > $ git push hackMaster master

 This will push your code up to the remote repo/branch.
-The first time you push code up to a newly-added remote repository, use the `-u` flag to tell Git to "save" the remote repositiory: `git push -u origin master`.
+The first time you push code up to a newly-added remote repository, use the `-u` flag to tell `git` to "save" the remote repositiory: `git push -u origin master`.
 For every subsequent push, using `git push` will suffice.